- Original Pdf: pdf

-- TL;DR: We develop a theoretical framework to characterize which reasoning tasks a neural network can learn well.
+- TL;DR: We develop a theoretical framework to characterize what a neural network can learn to reason about.

 - Abstract: Neural networks have succeeded in many reasoning tasks.
-Empirically, these tasks require specialized network structures, e.g., Graph Neural Networks (GNNs) perform well on many such tasks, while less structured networks fail.
+Empirically, these tasks require specialized network structures, e.g., Graph Neural Networks (GNNs) perform well on many such tasks, but less structured networks fail.
 Theoretically, there is limited understanding of why and when a network structure generalizes better than others, although they have equal expressive power.
-In this paper, we develop a framework to characterize which reasoning tasks a network can learn well, by studying how well its structure aligns with the algorithmic structure of the relevant reasoning procedure.
-We formally define algorithmic alignment and derive a sample complexity bound that decreases with better alignment.
-This framework explains the empirical success of popular reasoning models and suggests their limitations.
-We unify seemingly different reasoning tasks, such as intuitive physics, visual question answering, and shortest paths, via the lens of a powerful algorithmic paradigm, dynamic programming (DP).
-We show that GNNs can learn DP and thus solve these tasks.
-On several reasoning tasks, our theory aligns with empirical results.
+In this paper, we develop a framework to characterize which reasoning tasks a network can learn well, by studying how well its computation structure aligns with the algorithmic structure of the relevant reasoning process.
+We formally define this algorithmic alignment and derive a sample complexity bound that decreases with better alignment.
+This framework offers an explanation for the empirical success of popular reasoning models, and suggests their limitations.
+As an example, we unify seemingly different reasoning tasks, such as intuitive physics, visual question answering, and shortest paths, via the lens of a powerful algorithmic paradigm, dynamic programming (DP).
+We show that GNNs align with DP and thus are expected to solve these tasks.
+On several reasoning tasks, our theory is supported by empirical results.

 - Keywords: reasoning, deep learning theory, algorithmic alignment, graph neural networks

 - Code: https://github.com/NNReasoning/What-Can-Neural-Networks-Reason-About